gkoh/furble/README.md

 different.
 @wolcano kindly implemented initial support for the Canon EOS RP.
 @hijae kindly helped with better Canon EOS R support.

+#### Ricoh

+All Ricoh GR IV series cameras are theoretically supported.
+This support was graciously implemented by @sky18Dragon.
+The current implementation will _not_ work with GR III or GR II.

 #### Nikon